Vue.js Integration Guide

 • Go to issuecapture.com/signup and create a free account

-• Copy your API key (starts with "ic_")
+• Click the "Keys" tab on your widget and copy the API key (starts with "ic_")

 2